A slow rise has best flavor, but there’s a quick method too!

 - You can enhance the sour flavor slightly by adding a quarter teaspoon of citric acid during the first mix.
 This is not essential, but will add to the sourness.

 - Resist the urge, and let the bread cool before cutting and eating.
 I know you won’t do this, but you are supposed to let it rest in order to keep the texture of the bread in tact.
-Really.
+If you cut it too soon, the bread will appear undercooked and its texture will be ruined.
+It just needs a rest.

-- If you are a thermometer crazy, the internal temperature of the bread when done should be between 195 to 200 degrees.
+- If you are a thermometer crazy, the internal temperature of the bread when done should be around 195 to 200 degrees, it will sound hollow when thumped.

 - The water you use when feeding starter or baking bread should NOT be chlorinated for best results.